cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Ethernet_Bridging_-_VLANs/VLAN_Tagging.md

 ## VLAN Tagging, an Advanced Example

-<span id="src-8362668_indexterm-7E2F55FC9D10FBB1132CD5B75371F351">This
-example of </span>VLAN tagging is more complex, involving three hosts and two switches, with a number of bridges and a bond connecting them all.
+This example of VLAN tagging is more complex, involving three hosts and two switches, with a number of bridges and a bond connecting them all.

 *![/images/download/attachments/8362655/vlan-trunks-bond.png](/images/download/attachments/8362655/vlan-trunks-bond.png)*